aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 See [Api Rates](https://webservices.amazon.com/paapi5/documentation/troubleshooting/api-rates.html) for more information.

+- Please note that the audio_only rendition is not supported by the IVS Web Player.
+For more information, including known issues and workarounds, please refer to the [official documentation](https://docs.aws.amazon.com/ivs/latest/userguide/web-issues.html).

 ### Web Broadcast known issues

 - It is currently capped at 720p resolution, as the default setting for client instantiation.
 This resolution of 1280 x 720 does not cause any performance problems.
 However, using a higher resolution of 1080p seems to result in performance issues.